 The First Rider Program is a School Bus Safety Program offered by the East of Thunder Bay Transportation Consortium and Southland Transportation.
 It introduces young children and their parents to school buses and school bus safety.
 The program is intended to be a fun learning experience.
 It is especially designed for children who will be riding the school bus for the first time in September.
 The program reviews bus safety rules and allows parents and children an opportunity to ask questions about school bus safety.
 As part of the program, parents and their children may watch a video.
-Traditionally the First Rider Program is delivered in person.
-Due to the current COVID-19 Pandemic the First Rider Program has moved to an online platform.
 Below are the First Rider, Primary (Kindergarten to Gr.
 3) and Junior (Gr.
 4 to 8) videos for viewing.

 - It is important to know your child’s bus information including bus operator name, route number/symbol, bus stop location and scheduled pick-up/drop-off times.

 - Parents should take their child to see their school before the first day.
 The bus may stop at other schools before or after your child’s school.